Seoul · Operators

 Entry routes for Seoul operators.

 Six to ten weeks.
 Single US category, single corridor.
-The firm rebuilds positioning, pricing posture, messaging, and trust architecture for the American procurement reader, then launches it into market.
+GMA rebuilds positioning, price presentation, messaging, and proof and trust system for the American procurement buyer, then launches it into market.
 Common first engagement when a single US product line or US procurement opportunity is the immediate scope.

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Paid, owned, earned, conversion architecture, and sales enablement.
+Ads, website, search, sales pages, follow-up, and sales material.
 The standard shape for Seoul operators preparing to hire a US sales VP, scale a US team, or escalate a US plant relationship into a primary commercial entity.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US-facing surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for Seoul operators running several US product lines, multiple US subsidiaries, or post-acquisition integration of a US brand into a Korean group identity.

 See the Partnership →